domavoy/otus-arch/lesson2/tasks.md

 + send email and sms viq amq
 + save and return status for sms/email

-- research: pojo with json generation
++ research: pojo with json generation
-- add send confirmation with JMSMessageID (central => email => central)
-- amq location to config(sms/push/email)

 - listeners - unit tests with local amq
 - research: remove embedded amq from central and start it on docker-compose(+hawtio)